mandymichael/textlab/pages/posts/markdown/data-attributes-and-text-effects.md

 }
 ```

 By applying the alternative text with the content property, it now will only read out the text once, and ignore the text in the `content` property.
 The reason this works is that the "alternative" text feature is essentially intended to allow us to provide better more descriptive text for things like Icons.
 So if you used the content property to add a cross icon, you could add alternative text of "Close".
-In our case however we are telling the browsers that our content is only meant for decoration and can be ignored.
+In our case however we are setting it to blank essentially telling the browsers that our content is only meant for decoration and can be ignored.

 <div className="videoPlayer">
 <iframe width="1088" height="599" src="https://www.youtube-nocookie.com/embed/yyiONhTckI8?rel=0&amp;controls=0&amp;showinfo=0&amp;playlist=yyiONhTckI8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="true"></iframe>